DilumCald/RabiesSpread/README.md

 Set the desired simulation parameters.
 Run the simulation and observe the results.

-Model Documentation:The project includes detailed documentation in the Documentation folder, including:
+Model Documentation:The project includes detailed documentation in the Documentation folder

 Disclaimer:This model is a simplified representation of complex social dynamics.
 The results of the simulation should not be interpreted as definitive or conclusive.